Self-dual twisted generalized Reed-Solomon codes: Introduction

-In 2017, inspired by twisted Gabidulin codes \cite{t26}, twisted Reed-Solomon (in short, TRS) codes were firstly introduced by Beelen, et al. \cite{2}, as a generalization for Reed-Solomon codes, they also showed that TRS codes could be well decoded.
-Different from GRS codes, the twisted generalized Reed-Solomon (in short, TGRS) code is not necessarily MDS \cite{2}.
-The authors also showed that most of TGRS codes are not GRS codes \cite{3,t0}.
-Furthermore, by TGRS codes, Lavauzelle et, al. presented an efficient key-recovery attack used in the McEliece cryptosystem \cite{24}.
-TGRS codes are also used to construct linear complementary dual (in short, LCD) MDS codes by their applications in cryptography \cite{16,t0}.
-Recently, Liu et, al. give the parity-check matrix for a TGRS code with the hook $k-1$ and twist $1$, and then constructed several classes of self-dual MDS or NMDS codes from these TGRS codes \cite{ttt}.
+In 2017, inspired by twisted Gabidulin codes \cite{t26}, twisted Reed-Solomon (in short, TRS) codes were firstly introduced by Beelen et al. as a generalization for Reed-Solomon codes, they also showed that TRS codes could be well decoded.
+Furthermore, different from GRS codes, the twisted generalized Reed-Solomon (in short, TGRS) code is not necessarily MDS \cite{2}.
+The authors also showed that most of TGRS MDS codes are not GRS codes \cite{3,26}.
+Furthermore, basing on TGRS codes, Lavauzelle et al. presented an efficient key-recovery attack used in the McEliece cryptosystem \cite{24}.
+TGRS codes are also used to construct linear complementary dual MDS codes by their applications in cryptography \cite{16,26}.
+Recently, Huang et, al. gave the parity-check matrix for a TGRS code with hook $k-1$ and twist $1$, and then constructed several classes of self-dual MDS or NMDS codes from these TGRS codes \cite{t0}.

-In this paper, we extend the main results in \cite{ttt}.
-In section 2, some basic notations and results about TGRS codes are given.
-In section 3, the parity-check matrix for a TGRS code with any given hook $h$ and twist $t$ is presented.
-In section 4, a sufficient and necessary condition for a TGRS code with dimension $h+t$ $(h\ge t)$ to be self-dual is given, and then several classes of self-dual $m$-MDS codes with small $m$ are constructed.
-In section 5, we conclude the whole paper.
+In this paper, we extend the main results in \cite{t0}.
+In Section 2, some basic notations and results about TGRS codes are given.
+In Section 3, the parity-check matrix for the TGRS code with any given hook $h$ and twist $t$ is presented.
+In Section 4, a sufficient and necessary condition for the TGRS code with $h\ge t$ to be self-dual is given, and then several classes of self-dual $m$-MDS codes with $m\le t$ are constructed.
+In Section 5, we conclude the whole paper.